OpenSILEX/docs-community-dev/docs/webService.md

     Class<? extends Payload>[] payload() default {};

     /**
-     * This code block is used to applied the validator to a list of elements.
+     * This code block is used to apply the validator to a list of elements.
      */
     @Target(value = {METHOD,FIELD,ANNOTATION_TYPE,CONSTRUCTOR,PARAMETER})
     @Retention(value =RUNTIME)